All Blogs

 The FALCPA mandates clear labeling of major allergens, including milk, eggs, fish, peanuts, wheat, and soy.
 It’s designed to protect allergic consumers and requires accurate ingredient lists.

 If you produce or sell packaged food, this law applies to you.
-Mislabeling can lead to recalls or legal action.
-You need to have checks in place to verify labels and ingredient use.
+Mislabeling can lead to product recalls or legal action.
+You need to have checks in place to verify labels and ensure consumer safety.

 Food Safety and Inspection Service (FSIS) Policies